 During the working life of the mould it is subjected to repeated opening and closing applying up to hundreds of tonnes of pressure.
 Hot material is injected into the mould, chilled water is pumped through the mould for cooling, air is vented from the mould during filling but the material must remain in the mould cavity…and all this happens millions of times during the working life of a high volume mould.

 Aluminium tooling is usually quicker to produce and cheaper than steel tooling.Customers can choose this option for several reasons – Limited life tooling as the products are not required in large numbers. or Development tooling to get products into the market but with the expectation that modification may be required.
 Steel tooling is the option for higher volume production and product confidence from the outset.

-We use suppliers both in the UK and in the Far East who have this expertise and we would advise the best placed for your needs.
+We are able to make some moulds ourselves using our new Hurco machining centre and also use suppliers both in the UK and in the Far East who have expertise in mould-making and we would advise the best placed for your needs.